Pooja9095/Intelligence_Brief/README.md

-# Intelligence Brief – Research Summaries
+# Intelligence Brief

-Ask a question about a **company** or **sector** and get a short, clean **Intelligence Brief** with sources.
-The app plans focused web searches, summarizes what it finds, and writes a readable brief.
+Ask a question about a company or sector and get a short, clean research summary with sources, driven by a compact, agent-orchestrated research pipeline.
+A planner agent derives scope, timeframe, and intent from the user query; a search agent invokes a web search tool to retrieve recent, credible sources; a ranker filters and prioritizes results by relevance, domain quality, and recency; and a writer agent produces the final brief with a clearly attributed Sources section.
+Responsibility is modular and delegated, tool use is isolated to the search agent, and strict structured outputs reduce cost and minimize factual error.

 Check it out live here: [Intelligence Brief on Hugging Face Spaces](https://huggingface.co/spaces/Pooja-Nigam/Intelligence_Brief)